DSGGGEZ/comshop/README.md

 ## Running the application. :bulb: :bulb: :bulb:

-You go to your browser and paste url `http://localhost:8080` will see the web application runs at `http://localhost:8080`
+You go to your browser and paste url `http://localhost:8080/name your project folder` will see the web application runs at `http://localhost:8080/name your project folder`

 ### Database setup (ComShop API) :card_index_dividers:
 **Reminder: this topic needs to be done only once.**